flaviostutz/gitwho/README.md

   - Might indicate code that is unstable, buggy or that gets pushed to repo too soon, before minimum quality

 - *Code help*
-  - Lines that were changed by a different dev multiple times in a very short period
+  - Lines that were changed by a different dev multiple times in a very short period (<= 21 days)
   - Might indicate someone helping other devs to strive/meeting their goals by removing bugs, enhancing code from newly created features etc

-- *Code refactoring*
+- *Code refactor*
-  - Lines that were changed after a while
+  - Lines that were changed after a while (> 21 days)
   - Might indicate code that was improved because of tech debt resolutions, continuous improvement behaviours or hard to tackle bugs found after the code was being used for a while

 - *New Code*